ROBERT SIEGEL, Host:

 You're listening to ALL THINGS CONSIDERED from NPR News.
 The most famous of all the giant meat-eating predators that walked the Earth, that would be Tyrannosaurus Rex of course, actually they started out rather small, at least as dinosaurs go.
 That is evident from the latest fossil discovery from China, what's believed to be the earliest ancestor of T-Rex.
 The creature was a mere ten feet long and it sported a large crest on top of its head.
 NPR's Christopher Joyce introduces us to Guanlong, the crowned dragon.

-Dr. JAMES CLARK (Scientist, George Washington University): We have two skeletons preserved.
+JAMES CLARK: We have two skeletons preserved.
 The larger one lying on top of the smaller one.
 Their ages are seven and 12 old.
 As far as its distance from Tyrannosaurus, it's actually more than 90 million years older than Tyrannosaurus Rex.

-Dr. GREGORY ERICKSON (Florida State University): Maybe it's just a case of these animals sort of, you know, tracking larger prey.
+GREGORY ERICKSON: Maybe it's just a case of these animals sort of, you know, tracking larger prey.
 You know, if, kind of an arms race could be going on here.
 As herbivores get larger then it makes a niche for a larger predator.

 JOYCE: Another mystery about this creature, it had something unique to tyrannosaurs, a large crest on its head like the crest many birds have but bony inside.
 Tom Holtz, a dinosaur scientist at the University of Maryland, says lots of dinosaurs are believed to have display ornamentation plates along the back, or bony frills around the neck for example.